ndavol/nlp-with-ruby/FAQ.md

 To avoid a long discussion we can simply postulate: Ruby and Python are great programming languages, both very appealing to the community, but with different history.
-Everything written in Ruby could be written in Python.
+Everything written in Ruby could have been written in Python.

-Nevertheless we have our personal preferences like dogs over cats, tea over coffee etc. That's why you can choose the language which matches your mindset and not break your mind to get compliant with a programming language.
+Nevertheless we have our personal preferences like dogs over cats, tea over coffee etc. That's why you can choose the language which matches your mindset and does not break your mind to get compliant with a programming language.

 Take Ruby if you're happy with it.
 Use Python if you like it more.
+Do whatever you want and pay for your decisions!

 And if you still hesitate look at this great [talk](https://www.youtube.com/watch?v=0D3KfnbTdWw) by Jim Weirich.